AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-52/acsd-60788-fixes-issue-where-custom-scripts-for-google-tag-manager-are-not-executed-due-to-content-security-policy-errors.md

 feature: Security
 role: Admin, Developer
 ---
-# ACSD-60788: Fixes the issue where custom scripts for [!DNL Google Tag] manager are not executed due to Content Security Policy errors
+# ACSD-60788: Custom scripts for [!DNL Google Tag Manager] are not executed due to Content Security Policy errors

 The ACSD-60788 patch fixes the issue where it Fixes the issue where custom scripts for [!DNL Google Tag] manager are not executed due to Content Security Policy errors.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](https://experienceleague.adobe.com/en/docs/commerce-knowledge-base/kb/announcements/commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches) 1.1.52 is installed.
 The patch ID is ACSD-60788.
 Please note that this issue is scheduled to be fixed in Adobe Commerce 2.4.8.